 Letters that do not meet these criteria will not be accepted.

 We encourage you to let your evaluators know that they will receive an email from CAAPID with your request for a letter of evaluation.
 The School of Dentistry’s Office of Academic Programs ensures that evaluations are valid by calling evaluators at random.

 Your dental school transcripts must be evaluated by Educational Credential Evaluators (ECE), an organization that reviews the educational credentials of people educated outside the United States.
 When you fill out the CAAPID application, you will receive instructions for submitting your ECE evaluation.

 Only ECE evaluations are accepted; we do not accept evaluations from any other service.

-You are required to complete a minimum number of hours of continuing education, shadowing, and community service in the U.S. to be eligible for the IU-IDP.
+You are required to present a record of continuing education and shadowing, in the U.S./Canada to be eligible for the IU-IDP.

-When you fill out the CAAPID application, you will receive instructions for submitting documentation of your hours.
+When you complete the CAAPID application, you will receive instructions for documenting these requirements.

 All IU-IDP applicants are required to complete the CASPer online assessment to assist with the selection process.

 CASPer is an online, open-response situational judgement test allowing assessment of non-cognitive skills and interpersonal characteristics we believe are important for successful students and graduates of our program.
 It helps determine behavioral tendencies of applicants pursuing people-centered professions.

 - All applicants to the IDP Program are required to complete the CASPer online assessment.
 Your application will not be considered complete until your CASPer scores are received at IUSD (the Snapshot is not required).